AlecFessler/AdaptivePatchingViT/README.md

 ## Overview

 This repository presents an implementation of **Dynamic Patch Selection** for Vision Transformers (ViTs), introducing a novel mechanism that enables a ViT to dynamically focus on the most informative regions of an image.
-By allowing the model to select patches from varying locations for each input image and embedding these patches' spatial information directly into the positional encodings, we aim to enhance the model's learning capabilities.
-This repository also includes a comparison with a standard Vision Transformer, where both models are evaluated on the CIFAR-10 dataset under identical conditions.
+By allowing the model to select patches from varying locations for each input image and embedding these patches' spatial information directly into the positional encodings, the model's learning capabilities are enhanced.
+The comparison with a standard Vision Transformer evaluates both models on the CIFAR-10 dataset under identical conditions.

 ## Key Idea: Dynamic Patch Selection

 Traditional Vision Transformers divide an image into a fixed grid of patches, treating each patch equally and using fixed positional embeddings.
 While this approach simplifies the architecture, it may not fully leverage the spatial importance of different image regions, potentially leading to suboptimal performance.

-Our **Dynamic Patch Selection** mechanism introduces a learnable cropping function that allows the model to focus on specific regions dynamically.
-This is achieved through the integration of a Spatial Transformer Network (STN) that generates translation parameters for patch selection.
+The **Dynamic Patch Selection** mechanism introduces a learnable cropping function that enables the model to focus on the most informative regions dynamically, ignoring less relevant areas.
+This mechanism also allocates extra compute to important regions, something standard transformers cannot do.
+Furthermore, the approach offers significant flexibility, allowing the number and size of patches to be set as hyperparameters.
+This flexibility enables configuring a model to cover less than 100% of the image surface area, improving computational efficiency with only minimal accuracy loss, thanks to intelligent patch selection.
+Standard transformers do not offer this level of scalability.

+Additionally, the dynamic nature of patch selection introduces inherent stochastic regularization, enhancing the model's ability to generalize.

 ## Visual Comparison: Standard vs Dynamic Patch Selection

-To illustrate the difference between our Dynamic Patch Selection approach and the standard ViT patching, we've prepared a visual comparison using a sample image from the CIFAR-10 dataset.
+To illustrate the difference between Dynamic Patch Selection and the standard ViT patching, a visual comparison using a sample image from the CIFAR-10 dataset is shown.

 - Left: The original input image of a bird from CIFAR-10.
 - Middle: Patches selected by a standard ViT using a fixed grid.
-- Right: Patches dynamically selected by the DpsViT, focusing on informative regions, sorted by their original positions just for sake of visualization.
+- Right: Patches dynamically selected by the DpsViT, focusing on informative regions, sorted by their original positions just for visualization purposes.

 ![Original Image](assets/visual_comparison_original.png)
 ![Standard ViT Patches](assets/visual_comparison_standard.png)
 ![Dynamic Patch Selection Patches](assets/visual_comparison_dps.png)

-As you can see, the Dynamic Patch Selection allows the model to focus on more relevant parts of the image, potentially leading to better feature extraction and classification performance.
+Dynamic Patch Selection allows the model to focus on more relevant parts of the image, potentially leading to better feature extraction and classification performance.

 ## Key Components of Dynamic Patch Selection

 ### 1. Learnable Affine Transformations

 - The STN outputs translation parameters for each patch, defining where to sample the patch from the input image.
-- These parameters are passed through a hyperbolic tangent (`tanh`) activation function and then scaled to ensure that the sampled patches remain within the image boundaries and adjust based on the relative sizes of the patches and the image.
+- These parameters are passed through a hyperbolic tangent (`tanh`) activation function and scaled to ensure that the sampled patches remain within the image boundaries and adjust based on the relative sizes of the patches and the image.
 - Specifically, the scaling factor is calculated as:

   ```